Wagner Airless Paint Sprayer: 3 Flexio Models Ranked (2026)

 How far should the Wagner sprayer be from the surface?

-Hold the gun 6–10 inches from the surface.
+Hold the gun 6 to 10 inches from the surface.
 Closer causes runs; farther increases overspray.
 Move in smooth parallel passes at a consistent distance — never arc the wrist at the end of a pass.

 Similar Posts